 The church’s considerable wealth tended to accumulate at the top, rather than filtering down to its lower tiers.
 Most of the church’s higher clergy – cardinals, archbishops and bishops – acquired significant levels of personal wealth from land rents, sinecures or simple graft.
 A great number of higher clergymen lived lives of opulence and extravagance, not dissimilar to affluent nobles in the Second Estate.
 Around two-thirds of bishops and archbishops had noble titles, either given as gifts from the crown or purchased venally.
 Church dioceses spent vast amounts of money building and maintaining huge cathedrals, such as Val-de-Grace and Notre Dame in Paris.
 These buildings overshadowed cities and towns, symbolising the church’s dominance over French society.
-The clergy was not only exempt from paying personal taxation, they could not be called up for military service.
+The clergy was not only exempt from paying personal taxation: its members could not be called up for military service.
 Churchmen accused of serious crimes could only be tried in ecclesiastical courts – in other words, by fellow members of the clergy – rather than in civil courts.

 While the First Estate’s hold over French society was not in serious jeopardy, it was being criticised on several fronts.
 The vast majority of French citizens remained devoutly religious, however by the late 18th century French society was thrumming with dissatisfaction and criticism of the organised church.
 Enlightenment writings and ideas questioned the basis of the church’s power.
 There was growing discontent with the higher clergy, a rising sense that these bishops and archbishops acted in their own personal interests rather than the interests of God or the church.
 Evidence reveals a growing disenchantment and lack of trust in the church.
 By the late 1700s, fewer people were joining the priesthood or religious orders, while fewer people were leaving their estates to the church after death.
 A growing number of people drifted away from the Catholic church, either to Freemasonry, Protestant religions or religious apathy and indifference.
 Many who remained in the church believed it was in need of reform and purging of corruption.